Can Liberty Media extract what it needs from Formula 1 whilst enhancing the show and solving world peace at the same time? Ross Brawn is here to help.

 The digitisation of the sport can expect some significant step changes.
 Fans are moving away from traditional forms of consuming sport and Liberty Media has been at the forefront of this movement.

 To achieve the commercial imperatives Liberty Media must be considering, they will need to beef up the headcount at Formula One Management (FOM).
 Step one is already in place with a change of headquarters.
-The former Ecclestone-owned Princes Gate premises was too small for the old FOM setup and therefore the move to a new 21,000 square feet of office space in central London will provide much needed room for growth.
-It’s been reported that the Liberty Media owned Braves MBL team have an 80-strong commercial team for a domestic sporting team, whilst FOM, operating across 20 different counties have around a handful of people.
+The former Ecclestone-owned Princes Gate premises were too small for the old FOM setup and therefore the move to a new 21,000 square feet of office space in central London will provide much-needed room for growth.
+It’s been reported that the Liberty Media-owned Braves MBL team have an 80-strong commercial team for a domestic sporting team, whilst FOM, operating across 20 different counties have around a handful of people.
 To capitalise on any enhanced commercial opportunities, the new owners will need to increase headcount in the London office and establish outposts regionally.

 Engaging fans, especially in the USA, is something Formula 1 has long talked about doing better.
 If you’ve been to a Formula 1 race recently, you’ll have been struck by the scarcity of engagement and brand activation at the race tracks these past few years.
 Where the likes of Goodwood Festival of Speed go large on fan engagement and interaction with brands, Formula 1 has seemed to ignore the fan at the expense of the B2B guest.
 The key ingredient to these areas being active, engaging, exciting would be for the new owners to focus on FMCG & entertainment partners for the sport.
 These brands will benefit greatly from the international exposure of the sport, they will have a desire to activate in the cities where Formula 1 goes to and they will help promote the sport to the masses in return.